danieljoachims/piScheduler/piSchedule.setup.md

-piSchedule.JSON.md
+piSchedule.setup.md
 ===========

-###piSchedule definition of switch time values
+###piSchedule setup of switch time values

    Switching of devices with __piSchedule__ offers the following features: